stackhpc/terraform-aufn/README.md

 # Instructions for lab users

-## SSH config
+## Logging in

-Ensure that the lab users have the following entry in their `~/.ssh/config`:

-    Host lab
-      User root
-      HostName 139.178.64.215
-      IdentityFile ~/.ssh/id_rsa
-      PreferredAuthentications password

-Then login to the node by running and entering the provided password:
+SSH in to your lab instance by running and entering the provided password:

-    ssh lab
+    ssh lab@<lab-ip-address> -o PreferredAuthentications=password

 It is recommeded that you run `passwd` immediately to change the default password.